 Aha, this question is an easy one!
 Best food, convenient transportation and colorful life!
 If you want to have a peaceful monment, you could go to the Central park or Museums in NYC.
 If you are looking for something exciting, go to Times Square or the Fifth Avenue.
 But most of all, I am so lucky to meet many new friends in this city.
 They mean a lot for me in NYC.

 What are your plans after you graduate?
 How has this program prepared you for that?

 Life is like a box of chocolates and you will never know what you're gonna get!
-I can only say that a PhD is a good option for me now.
 I am working at the NYU U.S-China Relations Center as a research assistant.
 I have my own online mini-think tank and the Sino-U.S. relationship is always my focus.
 Moreover, I am so lucky to get much help from Professor Denoon, Professor Gettlieb and Professor Fousek in this program.
 They are my role models.
 I learn from them about how to study and, more importantly, how to live my life.
 By the way, our world is big and diverse, I want to embrace every possibility instead of giving up options.